Blue sky, green hills, and rocky viewpoint on Koh Tao Thailand

 When I leaned in, everything changed

-Koh Tao asked me to stay—and to return—when I only wanted to leave.
-By saying yes, I discovered connection, purpose, and a piece of myself I didn't know I was missing.
+Koh Tao asked me to stay when I only wanted to leave.
+It challenged me, and I accepted.
+By saying yes, I found connections, purpose, and parts of myself I hadn't met before.

 I came to Koh Tao certain I wouldn't stay long.
-I left knowing it had given me more than I could have imagined, and that I'd return.
+I left knowing it had given me more than I could have imagined, and that I'd be back.

 Story Compass